jphalimi/PythonForMIC/Doc/glossary.rst

    bytecode
-      Python source code is compiled into bytecode, the internal representation of a Python program in the CPython interpreter.
+      Python source code is compiled into bytecode, the internal representation of a Python program in the interpreter.
 The bytecode is also cached in ``.pyc`` and ``.pyo`` files so that executing the same file is faster the second time (recompilation from source to bytecode can be avoided).
 This "intermediate language" is said to run on a :term:`virtual machine` that executes the machine code corresponding to each bytecode.
-Do note that bytecodes are not expected to work between different Python virtual machines, nor to be stable between Python releases.

-      A list of bytecode instructions can be found in the documentation for :ref:`the dis module <bytecodes>`.

    class
       A template for creating user-defined objects.
 Class definitions normally contain method definitions which operate on instances of the class.

+   classic class
+      Any class which does not inherit from :class:`object`.
+See :term:`new-style class`.
+Classic classes will be removed in Python 3.0.

    coercion
       The implicit conversion of an instance of one type to another during an